fcorti/alfresco-audit-analysis-reporting/pentaho/Pentaho v5.4 development environment setup.md

     source .bashrc

+## Installing Pentaho Data Integration

+Installing **Pentaho Data Integration** is an easy task you can find documented [here](http://fcorti.com/2014/01/03/how-to-install-pentaho-data-integration-5-kettle/).
+In any case, pay attention to use the right version (in our case v5.4).

+Please always remember to execute a first start, executing `spoon.sh` and closing after its first launch.

-## Installing Maven 3.0.3
+## Installing Pentaho BA Server

-Installing **Apache Maven** is an easy task you can find documented [here](http://maven.apache.org/install.html).
+Installing **Pentaho BA Server** is an easy task you can find documented [here](http://fcorti.com/2014/01/07/how-to-install-pentaho-business-analytics-platform-5/).
-In any case, pay attention to use a version most recent than the v3.0.3, as requested from Alfresco SDK.
+In any case, pay attention to use the right version (in our case v5.4).

-Before leaving this task, let's check the MAVEN_OPTS variable is exported.
+Before considering completed this task, you have to follow the instructions detailed [here](http://fcorti.com/alfresco-audit-analysis-reporting/aaar-how-to-install/aaar-get/).
-In a terminal, execute the command below.

-    env | grep MAVEN_OPTS

-If you don't have any result, execute `nano ~/.bashrc` and then add the line below to the end of the file.

-    export MAVEN_OPTS="-Xms1024m -Xmx4096m -XX:PermSize=1024m"

-Save it and exit (`CTRL+X` and `Y`).

-    source .bashrc

-Check your configuration by running the command `mvn --version`.
-This will display information similar to the following:

-    Apache Maven 3.3.3 (7994120775791599e205a5524ec3e0dfe41d4a06; 2015-04-22T13:57:37+02:00)
-    Maven home: /opt/maven
-    Java version: 1.7.0_80, vendor: Oracle Corporation
-    Java home: /usr/lib/jvm/java-7-oracle/jre
-    Default locale: en_US, platform encoding: UTF-8
-    OS name: "linux", version: "3.16.0-46-generic", arch: "amd64", family: "unix"
+In this tutorial I would like not to repeat the tasks described but at the end you should have:
+- Installed Saiku Analytics plugin from the marketplace.
+- Installed Pivot4J plugin from the marketplace.
+- Configured the file `<bi-server>/pentaho-solutions/system/importExport.xml`.
+- Configured the file `<bi-server>/pentaho-solutions/system/ImportHandlerMimeTypeDefinitions.xml`.
+- Restarted the Pentaho BA server.

+After this, your Pentaho BA Server is available at `http://localhost:8080/pentaho` address.

 ## Installing Git